-2. Your snuggly goose down duvet.
-Do you sneeze when you get into bed or start sniffling.
+- Your snuggly goose-down duvet.
+Do you sneeze when you get into bed or start sniffling?
 You might need a goose down alternative fiber.

-5. The dust on your fan blades and dust mites in general – OMG this is a big one that most people do not even think about.
+- The dust on your fan blades and dust mites in general.
+This is a big one that most people do not even think about.
 Eliminate as much dust from your bedroom as possible.

 Histamine will prevent you from resting easy at night, plus it along with leukotrienes will unleash a whole host of miserable itchy, sneezy, coughy, stimulating symptoms.
 If you get itchy eyes or a scratchy throat and it keeps you up at night, you’ll need to sort out what’s triggering you.
-It’s in your bedroom, use my list above to figure out what’s triggering you.
+It’s probably in your bedroom.
+I hope you use my list above to figure out what’s triggering you.

 For me, if it’s too hot, I can’t sleep.
 I like the bedroom cold, but Sam likes it warm and cozy, so on cold snowy Colorado nights I leave our window open but I give Sam a microwaveable hot pack.
 During summer, I sometimes tuck in with a soft gel ice pack.